 Most states require a plumber to be licensed.
 Most plumbers learn through an apprenticeship programs that last about four to five years.
 Others may choose a more formal education.
 Most plumbing education is taught at vocational schools, technical schools and community colleges.

-What is the work environment of a plumber?
+What is the work environment?

 Plumbers spend most of their time traveling or at customers houses doing repairs.
 Plumbers often respond to emergencies and need to be on call.
 Many plumbers work nights, weekends, and holidays.
 They may also need to work overtime.